jthickstun/anticipation/README.md

 This repository provides the code for creating anticipatory training datasets, and for sampling from models trained with anticipation.
 It does _not_ contain code for training these models: you may use the preprocessed datasets constructed here as input to your favorite codebase for training autoregressive transformer models.
 We used the [Levanter](https://github.com/stanford-crfm/levanter) to train models, and include instructions [here](train) for training an Anticipatory Music Transformer with Levanter.

+Pretrained models are hosted by the Center for Research on Foundation Models (CRFM) on the [HuggingFace Hub](https://huggingface.co/stanford-crfm).

 This project is licensed under the terms of the Apache License, Version 2.0.

 Begin by installing the anticipation package (from the root anticipation package directory).